JanNosal/react-connect-rx/README.md

 )
 ```

 Maybe you have noticed the `count$` observable will resolve to object which contains only the `count` property from our `Counter` component.
 If we only want this property to be updated by the `count$` observable, this is correct.
 We only return object with keys matching the properties we want to update.

-Lets connect our `Counter` component and the `count$` observable.
+Let's connect our `Counter` component and the `count$` observable.

 ```jsx
 const ConnectedCounter = updateWithRx(Counter)([count$])
 ```

-Finally, we can simly render our `ConnectedCounter` component as usual.
-We also pass the original properties to the component, which will serve as defaults, untill they are updated with values from `count$`.
+Finally, we can simply render our `ConnectedCounter` component as usual.
+We also pass the original properties to the component, which will serve as defaults,
+until they are updated with values from `count$`.

 ```jsx
 const App = () =>